iron-software/IronPdf.Examples/examples/angular-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/angular-to-pdf/>***

-IronPDF offers a comprehensive platform that fully supports PDF rendering using JavaScript within HTML, integrating effortlessly with Angular.js and other widely-used single-page and front-end frameworks.
+IronPDF offers a comprehensive solution equipped to handle PDF rendering by using JavaScript within HTML, supporting various frameworks such as Angular.js and many others used in single-page and front-end development.

-If it functions in Chrome, it's compatible with IronPDF!
+If it functions in Chrome, it will function in IronPDF!

-In this guide, we'll demonstrate how to utilize Angular.js and various other prominent single-page and front-end frameworks for your PDF rendering needs in Chrome.
+Below is an example demonstrating how to employ Angular.js and other leading single-page and front-end web frameworks for your PDF rendering operations in Chrome.

-Utilizing the `RenderDelay` setting, IronPDF can be configured to pause momentarily to accommodate asynchronously loaded content, with this example specifying a half-second delay.
-The PDF rendering capabilities in Chrome are versatile, supporting a range of frameworks, allowing you to choose the one you prefer:
+IronPDF includes a `RenderDelay` option, permitting developers to allocate time for asynchronous content to load.
+In the following example, a delay of half a second is used.
+The PDF rendering capability in Chrome further supports numerous frameworks, allowing you to choose the one that best fits your needs:

 - Angular.js
 - Aurelia